salesforce/storm-dynamic-spout/README.md

         @Override
         public void run() {
-            // Start a sideline request for the next number SidelineRequest startRequest = new SidelineRequest(
+            // Start a sideline request for the next number final SidelineRequest startRequest = new SidelineRequest(
                 new NumberFilter(number++)
             );
             spout.startSidelining(startRequest);

-            // Stop a sideline request for the last number SidelineRequest stopRequest = new SidelineRequest(
+            // Stop a sideline request for the last number final SidelineRequest stopRequest = new SidelineRequest(
                 new NumberFilter(number - 1)
             );
             spout.stopSidelining(stopRequest);